shaojun/open_docs/projects/edge/install_deepstream_python_apps.md

 sudo install
 ```

-### 2.4 - DeepStream SDK

-Go to https://developer.nvidia.com/deepstream-sdk, download and install DeepStream SDK and its dependencies

 ### 3 - Building the bindings

 Rather than build the bindings by yourself, here choose directly download it from [release page](https://github.com/NVIDIA-AI-IOT/deepstream_python_apps/releases), scroll to **Assets section**, for Jetson board,  choose the  **latest ** `.whl` with arch: `aarch64` to download.

-download link sample like,  **may not the latest** :
+download link sample like,  **below link may not showing the latest build** :

 https://github.com/NVIDIA-AI-IOT/deepstream_python_apps/releases/download/v1.1.0/pyds-1.1.0-py3-none-linux_aarch64.whl